RyanMKrol/ConcertFinder/README.md

    * You can add an application password for gmail accounts [here](https://myaccount.google.com/apppasswords)
    * Then just add the email address for the account you want to use
  * Update the locations for the config files you're using [here](https://github.com/RyanMKrol/ConcertFinder/blob/master/Sources/ConcertFinderLib/Utils/ConfigLoader.swift#L18)
- * Open the XCode project you generated earlier, and Run!
- * Find your concerts in the output
+ * Run `swift build`
+ * You should be able to find the executable in `ConcertFinder/.build/debug/ConcertFinder`
+ * Setup a cron job to run this whenever you like
+ * Done!